dr-leo/pandaSDMX/doc/sdmx_tour.rst

 There are classes defining things like datasets, metadatasets, data and metadata structures, processes, organisations and their specific roles to name but a few.
 The information model is agnostic as to its implementation.
 Luckily, the SDMX standard provides an XML-based implementation (see below).
-And a JSON-variant is in the works.
+And a more efficient JSON-variant is being standardised by the `SDMX Technical Standards Working Group <https://github.com/sdmx-twg>`_.

 The following sections briefly introduces some key elements of the information model.